How to Easily Measure Your Ring Size at Home With Our Custom Ring Size Chart

 THE KNOT ORIGINAL VIDEO

-Measuring your ring size at home can seem intimidating (trust me, I've been in your shoes) but it's actually as simple as using a printable ring size chart or even just a piece of string.
-Here's the thing, deciding on the perfect engagement ring is a lot of pressure as it is, from working out your ring budget and finding the perfect diamond shape to deciding on your ideal ring metal.
+Deciding on the perfect engagement ring is a lot of pressure as it is, from working out your ring budget and finding the perfect diamond shape to selecting your ideal ring metal.
 Figuring out your exact ring size should not be a heavy lift on your engagement to-do list.
 That's where our printable ring sizer comes in to help make measuring your ring size at home a breeze.
-Of course, I know it's not always that simple.
-If you're planning a surprise proposal and want to secretly measure your partner's finger, fear not: In this all-encompassing engagement ring size chart guide, you'll find tips to find your partner's size without them knowing, answers to common questions about how to measure ring size and a few top tips straight from jewelers.
+Of course, we know it's not always that simple.
+If you're planning a secret proposal and want to discreetly measure your partner's finger, fear not: In this all-encompassing engagement ring size chart guide, you'll learn tips on how to find your partner's size without them knowing, answers to common questions about how to measure ring size, and other hacks straight from jewelers.

 In this article: